ansible/ansible/docs/docsite/rst/network_use_case_facts.rst

 Objective
 ---------

-I want to connect to a remote network device, download it's configuration and write it to a file.
+I want to understand how Ansible can be used to connect to multiple network devices.

+This is not for production use, it's more to demonstrate the different areas that need to be considered and provide a foundation level knowledge.

+Future examples FIXMELINK will build on this knowledge.

 Prerequisites
 -------------